- 56 likes

 Starting at lunchtime, you can also grab a drink and/or a bite to eat.
 “Basically, we wanted to be a bar where we work with beers.
 We have a great lineup of craft beers and ciders, and we really want to introduce people to them.”
 As for the wine list, Helena Sokoloff is in charge of renewing it regularly.

 In the kitchen, chef Alejandro Vega (Jun I, Bouillon Bilk, Cadet) prepares delicious dishes to share.
-The address also offers excellent brunches on Saturday and Sunday!
+The address also offers excellent lunches during the week and excellent brunches on weekends!
 Darling is now high on our lists of the best bars with good food, and cafés where you can eat well.
 With a food menu available until midnight or 2am (depending on the day), Darling is also one of the best late night eats in town, and a great place to go for a Sunday date!